VEZY/MultiScaleTreeGraph.jl/README.md

 plot(mtg)
 ```

-You can learn more about MTG.jl in the [documentation of the package](https://vezy.github.io/MTG.jl/dev/).
+You can learn more about MultiScaleTreeGraph.jl in the [documentation of the package](https://vezy.github.io/MultiScaleTreeGraph.jl/dev/).

 ## 3. Roadmap